devsm2/TrafficCop_API_Demo-Flutter/README.md

-## TrafficCop API Integration - Demo (Android)
+## TrafficCop API Integration - Demo (Flutter)
-This is a demo app explaining how TC API can be integrated in an Android app.
+This is a demo app explaining how TC API can be integrated in a Flutter app.

-NOTE: Replace the `ADD_TOKEN_HERE` field in `ApiInterface.kt` with the API testing token.
+NOTE: Replace the `ADD_TOKEN_HERE` field in `main.dart` with the API testing token.